migueling/domain-driven-design/README.md

 # Domain Driven Design - Lab

-This project contains the backend for an e-commerce product catalog.
+This project contains the backend for an e-commerce website.
+At the moment it only contains a product catalog.

 ## Domain Model